How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 Don’t hose your scooter, and don’t use high-pressure water spray guns

-Only models with an IP rating that has the second digit at 6 or higher can tolerate high-pressure water jets without getting damaged.
+Only models with a second digit in their IP rating of 6 or higher can withstand high-pressure water jets without risking damage.

 Don’t use blow dryers